WORKSHOPS

 All digital drawing tablets were provided through a generous grant from Hobart William Smith College in order to further expand our workshops and art camps.

-Ages 10 to 88.
+For ages 10 and up.
 Limited to 15 participants.

 Registration required.